AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 THE SO-CALLED “WAR ON DRUGS”

-There is a disturbing trend within the criminal justice communities so-called WAR ON DRUGS, whereby medical practitioners are targeted.
-Law enforcement agencies have raided and arrested medical personnel for filling legally prescribed medications particularly control medications of patients being treated for acute and chronic pain disease.
+There is a disturbing trend within the criminal justice community’s so-called WAR ON DRUGS, whereby medical practitioners are targeted.
+Law enforcement agencies have raided and arrested medical personnel for filling legally prescribed medications, particularly controlled medications of patients being treated for acute and chronic pain diseases.

 “THE UNINFORMED WILL ALWAYS BE ON THE WRONG SIDE”